-If you decide that it is better to translate without a passive form, here are some strategies you might consider.
+If your language would use a passive form for the same purpose as in the passage that you are translating, then use a passive form.
+If you decide that it is better to translate without a passive form, here are some strategies that you might consider.